• Skip to main content

 Tucker studied ceramic sculpture under the direction of Viola Frey and Arthur Gonzalez at the California College of Arts and Crafts in Oakland CA, graduating with High Distinction.
 She received her MFA in ceramics under the guidance of M.J.
 Bole at The Ohio State University in Columbus.
 Kim was a recent invited artist-in-residence at Cal State University Dominguez Hills, The Bray, and the American Museum of Ceramic Arts.
 Kim has shown her work at Gallery Futur (Switzerland), Arrowmont School of Arts and Crafts, American Museum of Ceramic Arts, Lauren Powell Projects, L2Kontemporary and AMcE Creative Arts.

-January 25, 2023 by
+September 21, 2023 by

-January 19, 2023 by
+September 21, 2023 by

 • « Go to Previous Page